WLAD: Disparate Treatment via Hostile Work Environment

 NOTE: The foregoing unfair practices are based upon specific protected classes.

-“Creed” is one among a variety of protected classes under WLAD.
-The Washington State Supreme Court has defined the term “creed” as follows:
+“Disability” is one among a variety of protected classes.
+The WLAD defines the term as follows:

 WLAD REMEDIES